luanfonceca/speakerfight/CONTRIBUTING.md

 ### Asigning to you a issue

 If you want to fix a issue, please comment in the issue thread to show to everyone that you want to do that, ask anything about it, explain your thoughts.
-It is so much important for us to have that conversation to avoid misconceptions, bugs, non-necesseracy implementations and over-engineering.
+It is very important for us to have that conversation to avoid misconceptions, bugs, non-necessary implementations and over-engineering.

 ### Submitting an Issue